Landmarks-Tech/landmarks-ds/README.md

 # Design System guidelines

-- All components are based on <Box /> component and extend the `Atoms` interface
+- All components are based on <Box /> component and extend the `sprinkles` interface
 - All components can be customized by passing:
   - `style` prop
   - `className` prop that will be added to the container <Box />